Park City will ensure your HR documentation is compliant with the latest General Data Protection Regulation.

 There will also be changes to how you process an employee’s request to see what information you have on file about them (subject access requests) and an employee’s right to be deleted, which is more limited than many believe.

-• Appoint a board director or equivalent to take sole responsibility to get the organisation ready.
+• You should have appointed a board director or equivalent to take sole responsibility to get the organisation ready.

 • Assess the skills and knowledge within the organisation and appoint an external advisor where necessary.